Highlights Of The Program

 FROM FEEDSTOCKS TO FINISHED PRODUCTS: POLICY LEVERS FOR NEXT GEN BIOPLASTICS

-- Federal and state policy frameworks accelerating renewable feedstock adoption in plastics manufacturing
+- Outlining federal and state policy frameworks accelerating renewable feedstock adoption in plastics manufacturing

-- Certification systems validating bio-content, including mass balance and segregated chain-of-custody models
+- Examining certification systems validating bio-content, including mass balance and segregated chain-of-custody models

-- Regulatory neutrality allowing bioplastics to compete fairly with other sustainable technologies
+- Highlighting regulatory neutrality, allowing bioplastics to compete fairly with other sustainable technologies

 - Strengthening alignment between industry, agriculture, and policymakers to support large-scale adoption of bioplastics